szelag/Covid19-Analysis/README.md

 2. Visual Studio 2019 Community Edition (free from https://visualstudio.microsoft.com/downloads/)

 ## Future Work & Contribution
 If you'd really like to add something to this, let me know.
-Things I would like to do:
+Things I would like to do include...
-* Export of county, state, or national data from the C# pre-processor app
-* Plotting of the above data
+* Plotting of the data after it's plotted
   * ... within the pre-processor itself?
   * ... within a separate Python module?
 * Curve fitting
   * ...
 Gaussian curve?
 Do this in Python so it's freely available?

+...but see the issues list for things that can be worked on.